-Monitoring Long-Running File IQ Scan and Aggregation Jobs (Exceeding 24 Hours)
+Monitor and Troubleshoot Long-Running File IQ Scan and Aggregation Jobs

 Prev Next

-The Nasuni File IQ appliance automatically performs a scan every 24 hours for each connected volume.
-If the scanning and internal aggregation processes for a volume exceed 24 hours, a notification appears in the Nasuni Management Console (NMC) for that volume.
+The Nasuni File IQ appliance automatically scans each connected volume every 24 hours.
+If the scanning and internal aggregation processes for a volume take more than 24 hours, a notification appears in the Nasuni Management Console (NMC) for that volume.

 In addition to these NMC notifications, File IQ offers enhanced visibility into long-running scans and aggregation jobs through its dashboards:

-System Status Dashboard: Use the Volume Scan Detailed Status panel to monitor scan progress on a volume basis.
+System Status Dashboard: Use the Volume Scan Detailed Status panel to monitor volume-level scan progress.

 Service Support Dashboard: Use the Current State of Volume Scan panel for real-time insights into ongoing scans.